3neutronstar/flow-autonomous-driving/README.md

 ```shell script
 tensorboard --logdir=~/ray_results
 ```
-If tensorboard is not installed, you can install with pip, `pip install tensorboard`.
+If tensorboard is not installed, you can install with pip, by following command `pip install tensorboard`.

 ## How to Use